 A range of formative and summative assessment tools are used across the school.
-Standardised and diagnostic tests and teacher designed tests are used to ascertain the pupils’ progress in literacy/numeracy and science.
+Standardised and diagnostic tests and teacher designed tests are used to ascertain the pupils’ progress in Literacy, Numeracy, Gaeilge and Science.

 Teaching is differentiated by task, outcome and ability.
 Error analysis is carried out in areas such as phonics and maths.
-Use is made of First Steps-Map of Developments where key indicators in both oral language and writing are used; Drumcondra Oral Language Profiles, PDST Place Value Trajectory and of pre/post initiative assessment to ascertain children’s progress and to inform planning going forward.
-Teachers follow the progress of “Tracker Children” in each class in our three SSE subjects.
+Use is made of First Steps-Map of Developments where key indicators in both oral language and writing are used, PDST Place Value Trajectory and of pre/post initiative assessment to ascertain children’s progress and to inform planning going forward.
+Teachers follow the progress of ‘Tracker Children’ in each class across a range of subjects.
 Regular feedback is given to parents and their input on various initiatives is sought and forms part of our reviews.

-Literacy and Numeracy Achievements: Our school has brought about significant improvements in the areas of literacy and numeracy over the last few years.
+Literacy and Numeracy Achievements: Our school has brought about significant improvements in the areas of literacy and numeracy over the past number of years.
 We have devised, implemented and reviewed plans on an annual basis.
-We have also devised, implemented and reviewed School Improvement Plans (SIP) for Scienc, Gaeilge, P.E. and Digital Learning in more recent years.
+We have also devised, implemented and reviewed School Improvement Plans (SIP) for Science, Gaeilge, P.E. and Digital Learning in more recent years.